paluh/purescript-videojs/README.md

+I. Installation

+    I was able to use purescript-videojs with minimal overhead:

+    * copied webpack.config.json

+    * copied .babelrc

+    * added this line to app.js:

+        require('purescript-videojs');

+    * I still don't know if all plugins are working correctly (for example videojs-playlist)

+II.
+Here you have old HOWTO

-I. There are some compilation issues:
+  There are some compilation issues:

-  * change `bower_components/video.js/bower.json`:
+  * change `bower_components/bower.json`:

       "main": [
         "dist/alt/video.novtt.js",